ignacionr/cpp-intro/README.md

 auto name = "Anita"; // deduced as const char*
 ```

-Certainly!
-In Lesson 3, which focused on variables and data types in C++, an interesting point that might have been missed could be the discussion of type inference and the `auto` keyword, along with the importance of strong typing.

 ### Type Inference and Strong Typing in C++

 Understanding how to declare variables with explicit types is fundamental, but modern C++ also offers type inference, allowing the compiler to deduce the type of a variable based on its initialization.

-Here's an overview that could be added to Lesson 3:

 - **Type Inference with `auto`**: Introduced in C++11, the `auto` keyword allows the compiler to automatically deduce the type of a variable from its initializer.
 This can make code more concise and maintainable, especially when dealing with complex types.